Bruce Becker: Studies

-Becker was a longtime student of Freddie Gruber (whose other students included Vinnie Colaiuta, Neil Peart, and Steve Smith), Becker was on the inside track of Gruber's world and has developed and extended Gruber's ideas about drum technique, including "the balance and motion of the stick," and understanding the natural principles of the physical body's interaction with the drum set.
+Becker was a longtime student of Freddie Gruber (whose other students included Dave Weckl, Neil Peart, and Steve Smith), Becker was on the inside track of Gruber's world and has developed and extended Gruber's ideas about drum technique, including "the balance and motion of the stick," and understanding the natural principles of the physical body's interaction with the drum set.

 Becker's yoga practice has also incorporated a "Mind-Body Connection" component into his teachings.
 Becker did 5 Master Classes with Gruber and would demonstrate the concepts while Gruber expounded on the details behind the technique involved.
 In addition to studying with Gruber, Becker studied with classical percussionist Karen Ervin at the Department of Music at California State University, Northridge, percussionist Jerry Steinholz, and jazz drummer and author Jim Chapin.

 Students

-Becker's technique insights have been sought after by students such as David Garibaldi, Tris Imboden, Jiro Yamaguchi (Ozomatli), Jake Slichter (Semisonic), Mark Schulman, and Daniel Glass and have been featured in DrumHead Magazine, Edge Magazine, and Drum Scene.
+Becker's technique insights have been sought after by students such as David Garibaldi, Tris Imboden, Jiro Yamaguchi (Ozomatli), Jake Slichter (Semisonic), Mark Schulman, and Daniel Glass and have been featured in DrumHead Magazine, Edge Magazine, and DRUMscene.

 Instruction

-Becker has conducted master classes at numerous music conservatories and schools in the USA, Germany, Italy, Belgium, Austria, the Netherlands, Latvia, Moscow, Argentina, Uruguay, and Australia.
+Becker has conducted master classes at numerous music conservatories and schools in the USA, Germany, Italy, Belgium, Austria, the Netherlands, Latvia, Russia, Argentina, Uruguay, and Australia.
 In November 2017 Becker presented a Drumset Master Clinic at Percussive Art Society's International Convention (PASIC) – Indianapolis, IN.

 In 2018, Becker created a technique course, "Drum Technique Made Easy," for Drumeo and has been a regular contributor to Drum Channel's live-streamed lessons.
 His instructional DVD, Concepts and Philosophies, was released in 2013 by Drum Channel and re-released by Hudson Music in 2020.

-He is also the author of Puzzles, Rhymes and Riddles: Solutions to Odd Time Phrasing (BruBecker, 2016, also released with Hudson Digital in 2018).
+Author

+Fueled by a desire to impart his knowledge and expertise to aspiring musicians, Becker has authored two instructional books: